EpicureanDigitalEngineer/osconfig/README.md

   1. create a git archive (presumably private on a self-hosted instance);
   2. create a dedicate folder on the target machine (say `/config`);
   3. create a script to help you copy over the relevant configuration files in `/config/bin/collect_files.sh`;
-  4. create a manifest file `/config/data/.manifest` listing all files that should be included;
+  4. create a manifest file `/config/data/host/.manifest` listing all files that should be included; repeat for potential jails/containers that you may need to include
-  5. use the script to copy over the relevant configuration files in `/config/data`;
+  5. use the script to copy over the relevant configuration files in `/config/data/host`;
   6. put the `/config/data` folder under `git`;
   7. every time you add a configuration file to be tracked, add it to the manifest file (yes, it does require a disciplined sysadmin);
   8. if you have added a file, or changed a tracked file, run the script;